The code structure

 Adding a game

 We describe here only the simplest and fastest way to add a new game.
 It is ideal to first be aware of the general API (see open_spiel/spiel.h).
+These guidelines primarily assume C++ games; the process is analogous for Python games and any special considerations are noted in the steps.

 1. Choose a game to copy from in open_spiel/games/ (or open_spiel/python/games/).
 Suggested games: Tic-Tac-Toe and Breakthrough for perfect information without chance events, Backgammon or Pig for perfect information games with chance events, Goofspiel and Oshi-Zumo for simultaneous move games, and Leduc poker and Liar’s dice for imperfect information games.
 For the rest of these steps, we assume Tic-Tac-Toe.